JorjaFox/library/readme.md

 ## Pushing to Production

-Code is automatically pushed from the production branch via CodeShip.
+This is pushed via rysnc, which is automated: `$ deployme jorjafox library`